tensorflow/tfrc/FAQ.md

 # Frequently Asked Questions

-## How does the TFRC program work?
+## How does the TRC program work?

-Anyone can apply for the program by signing up at [g.co/tfrc](https://g.co/tfrc).
+Anyone can apply for the program by signing up at [sites.research.google/trc](https://sites.research.google/trc/).
 Invitations are sent out to approved applicants on a rolling basis.
 When an invitation is accepted, free Cloud TPU quota is granted to the invitee’s Google Cloud Platform project on a temporary basis and is ready to use within minutes.

 ## Is it really free?

-While Cloud TPUs are free to use for TFRC participants, other GCP services are not.
+While Cloud TPUs are free to use for TRC participants, other GCP services are not.
 Participants can expect to utilize small VM instances (n1-standard-2) to drive their TPUs as well as Google Cloud Storage (GCS) buckets to hold training data.
 These costs are generally minimal.
-If you have questions about TFRC-related charges please <a href="mailto:tfrc-support@google.com">contact us</a>.
+If you have questions about TRC-related charges please <a href="mailto:trc-support@google.com">contact us</a>.

 ## What are the program requirements?

-Participants in the TFRC program are expected to:
+Participants in the TRC program are expected to:

--   Share their TFRC-supported research with the world through peer-reviewed publications, open source code, blog posts, or other means
+-   Share their TRC-supported research with the world through peer-reviewed publications, open source code, blog posts, or other means
--   Share detailed feedback with Google to help us improve the TFRC program and the underlying Cloud TPU platform over time
+-   Share detailed feedback with Google to help us improve the TRC program and the underlying Cloud TPU platform over time
 -   Agree to conduct their research in accordance with the Google [AI Principles](https://ai.google/principles)
 -   Accept Google's [Terms and Conditions](https://www.google.com/intl/en/policies/terms/)